outdreamer/build-a-cure/docs/tasks/example_implementations.md

     - identify alternative problems to solve (like whether to solve for organize, format, select, re-use, derive, discover, build, diversify, optimize, distort, or combine problems/solutions) & apply problem selection method, then solve
     - solve problem by removing problem structures (remove structures of conflict, error, bias, limits, over-prioritization) or adding solution structures (add structures of organization, relevance, efficiency, like aligning with intent & connecting to/building on a logical foundation) and integrating these structures with neutral structures like interaction layers and systems
     - identify useful structures for converting problem structures into solution structures, & apply to problem space

+    	- attribute structures
 	    	- opposite structures can produce solution structures bc problems may be completely different from solutions
 		    	- for a problem like 'functionality overlap', the opposite structure is a potential solution structure 'separation of functionality using exclusivity/uniqueness'
+		   	- efficiency/simplicity structures can produce solution structures bc problems may be inefficiencies/complexities
+		   	- alignment structures can produce solution structures bc problems may be solutions once components like direction are aligned (like 'conflicts of interest' with conflict between incentivized & correct/required direction)
+		    - combination structures can produce solution structures bc problem combinations may be a solution
+		    - reduction structures can produce solution structures bc lack of problem variables may be a solution
+		    - filter structures can produce solution structures bc a problem space may be a superset of a solution (problem space is adjacent or equal to solution space, where filtering the problem space produces the solution set)
+		  	- organizing structures can produce solution structures bc a problem may be a solution if organized in a different position
 		    - fitting structures can produce solution structures bc problems may be slightly different from solutions
 		    	- for a problem like 'structure-input mismatch', a fitting structure like an 'remove/add distortion' function is a potential solution structure

-	    - combining structures can produce solution structures bc problem combinations may be a solution
-	    - reducing structures can produce solution structures bc lack of problem variables may be a solution
-	    - filtering structures can produce solution structures bc a problem space may be a superset of a solution (problem space is adjacent or equal to solution space, where filtering the problem space produces the solution set)
+		- function structures
 		  	- standardizing structures can produce solution structures bc a problem may be a solution once standardized
 		  	- intent structures can produce solution structures bc a problem may be a solution if used in a different way (for a different intent)
-	  	- organizing structures can produce solution structures bc a problem may be a solution if organized in a different position

     - change problem into more solvable problem
       - cause